NATO-Russia relations: the facts

 In Crimea, there was no pre-existing crisis, no attempt to discuss the situation with the Ukrainian government, no involvement of the United Nations, and no attempt at a negotiated solution.

 In Kosovo, international attempts to find a solution took over 3,000 days.
 In Crimea, Russia annexed part of Ukraine's territory in less than 30 days.
+It has sought to justify its illegal and illegitimate annexation, in part, by pointing to a "referendum" that was inconsistent with Ukrainian law, held under conditions of illegal armed occupation with no freedom of expression or media access for the opposition, and without any credible international monitoring.

 Fact: The court stated that their opinion was not a precedent.
 The court said they had been given a "narrow and specific" question about Kosovo's independence which would not cover the broader legal consequences of that decision.